Boards & Commissions

 Animal Advisory Committee

 The Arts Commission solicits applications for projects from arts groups, reviews the requests for funding, and adopts guidelines for funding requests with the primary objective of promoting tourism in Killeen.
-The commission consists of eleven members representing the various arts and the public-at-large.
+The commission consists of nine members representing the various arts and the public-at-large.

 BOA – FIRE PREVENTION